stats60/stats60.github.io/prospectus/index.md

 Grades will be determined from problem sets, quizzes and a final project.
 There will be a total of 4 problem sets, worth 50% of your grade.
 Each problem set will count equally towards the final grade, based on a percentage of available points.
 The project will count towards 40% of your grade.
 And the quizzes will constitute the remaining 10%.

-**Assignments**

 There is no midterm or final examination for this class: the scheduled final exam time will be used for a regular lecture.
 Unless otherwise stated, you can use any published resource you wish to complete the assessments (textbook, Internet, etc).
 However, you should not discuss the answers with your fellow students in person or electronically unless instructed to do so by the instructors; sharing answers (including computer code) will be viewed as a violation of the Honor Code.

 **Assignments**: You will be given 4 problem sets to complete.
 Unless otherwise noted, these will be due at 5PM PDT on Fridays, submitted via Gradescope.
-We will accept late assignments for up to three days after due date; after that, no late submissions will be accepted.

 **Quizzes**:  You will complete a series of online activities to assess your learning of the important concepts and skills for the previous week.
 These will be announced in due time and will be due a week after they are released.